5 Factors To Consider Before Accepting Your First Job

 When you are offered a job, that is not the end of the conversation; it is only the beginning.

-Be prepared to ask a lot of questions before saying, "yes."
-You are making a momentous decision, and you can't afford it make it lightly.
+Be prepared to ask a lot of questions before saying "yes."
+You are making a momentous decision, and you can't afford to take it lightly.

 - How College Grads Can Get A Jump On The Job Search ›

 - 6 Ways To Be Confident Going Into Your First Day Of Work - Work It ... ›